-For the LHC, the ERL would be tangential to IP2.
-According to current plans, IP2 is given to the ALICE detector with a program extending to LS4, the first long shutdown following the three year pause of the LHC operation for upgrading the luminosity performance and detectors.
-There are plans for a new heavy ion detector to move into IP2.
-The LS4 shutdown is currently scheduled to begin in 2031 with certain likelihood of being postponed to 2032 or later as recent events seem to move LS3 forward and extend its duration to three years.

-For FCC-he the preferred position is interaction point L, for geological reasons mainly, and the 295 time of operation fully depending on the progress with FCC-hh, beginning at the earliest in the 296 late 40ies if CERN went for the hadron collider directly after the LHC.
-297
+For the LHC, the ERL would be tangential to IP2 which, according to the current plans, is taken by the ALICE detector until the first long shutdown following the three year pause of the LHC 260 operation for upgrading the luminosity performance and detectors.
+This shutdown is termed LS4 and currently scheduled to begin in 2031 with certain likelihood of being postponed to 2032 262 as recently the LS3 start moved by one year backwards.
+For FCC-he the preferred position is 263 interaction point L, for geological reasons mainly, and the time of operation fully depending on the progress with FCC-hh, beginning at the earliest in about 2050.

-The LHeC operation is transparent to the LHC collider experiments owing to the low lepton 298 bunch charge and resulting small beam-beam tune shift experienced by the protons.
-The LHeC 299 is thus designed to run simultaneously with pp (or pA or AA) collisions with a dedicated final 300 operation of a few years.
-301

-The paper presents in considerable detail the design of the LHeC (Chapter 10), i.e. the optics and lattice, components, magnets, as well as designs of the linac and interaction region besides special topics such as the prospects for electron-ion scattering, positron-proton operation and a novel study of beam-beam interaction effects.
-With the more ambitious luminosity goal, with a new lattice adapted to 50 GeV, with progress on the IR design, a novel analysis of the civil engineering work and especially the production and successful test [29] of the first SC cavity, at the newly chosen default frequency of 801.58 MHz, this report considerably extends beyond the initial CDR.
-This holds especially since several LHeC institutes have recently embarked on the development of the ERL technology with a low energy facility, PERLE, to be built at IJC Laboratory at Orsay.
+The LHeC operation is transparent to the LHC collider experiments owing to the low lepton 266 bunch charge and resulting small beam-beam tune shift experienced by the protons.
+The LHeC 267 is thus designed to run simultaneously with pp (or pA or AA) collisions with a dedicated final 268 operation of a few years.
+269 topics such as the prospects for electron-ion scattering, positron-proton operation and a novel study of beam-beam interaction effects.
+With the more ambitious luminosity goal, a new lattice for the new default energy of 50 GeV, with progress on the IR design, a novel analysis of the civil engineering work and especially the production and successful test [28] of the first SC cavity, at the newly chosen default frequency of 801.58 MHz, this report considerably extends beyond the initial CDR.
+This holds especially since several LHeC institutes have recently embarked on the development of the ERL technology with a low energy facility to be built at IJC Laboratory at Orsay, see below.